The Knoxville Nationals are “Magical”

 This thought was furthered when having a similar conversation with Southern Ontario Sprints president and friend Mike Ferrell.
 Ferrell and I both agree that the eating experience at Knoxville is very similar to Disney with the crazy variety of things there are to consume in a short period of time.
 From the track concessions, various street food located throughout the grounds and the surrounding area, and some of the great local restaurants in the area eating your way through the Nationals is really a thing.
 Ferrell joked that the only thing we need at Knoxville is our magic bands to work at the food stands and Dingus Lounge.

 Both venues offer a variety of ways to tailor your experience based on your lifestyle.
 You can get up early for Yoga and great breakfasts throughout Knoxville.
-On the flip side you can party he night away at Dingus, behind the grandstands, or throughout the grounds.
+On the flip side you can party the night away at Dingus, behind the grandstands, or throughout the grounds.
 There are activities for children in the Kid Zone and throughout the grounds to the oldest adult.

 One thing I managed to accomplish at both Knoxville and Disney is being immersed in the experience that little to nothing in the outside world enters my consciousness.
 Other than keeping in touch with family only a Michigan State defeat of Duke in basketball (which we watched on my phone in a dining hall at Disney) managed to cross my radar during my Disney adventure.
 The Knoxville Nationals has the same effect.
 Other than the occasional text and Facetime with family I am completely locked into the Nationals experience.
 Little to nothing of the outside world crosses my eyes for the next four days.

 If you want to meet the “cast” at both locations, there are a multitude of opportunities.
 Between the fan forums, autograph sessions, kid zone, and the pit area after the races you realistically have the chance to meet every driver participating at the Nationals.
-If the heroes of the past are your thing there are plenty of opportunities to see them at the Hall of Fame and just wondering the grounds.
+If the heroes of the past are your thing there are plenty of opportunities to see them at the Hall of Fame and just wandering the grounds.

 Both venues also offer a mind-numbing number of souvenirs for purchase so you can remember your experience.
 Having a Knoxville Nationals t-shirt is the equivalent of getting your Mouse Ears at the magic kingdom.
 Between Nationals apparel and a wide variety of driver merchandise from all over the globe you can outfit yourself in racing gear for years.
 Throw in the unique gifts over at the National Sprint Car Hall of Fame and you should have plenty to choose from.